 The 171 pedestrian and bicyclist fatalities in NHTSA’s data point to a problem that seat belts can’t solve: the loading zone.

 Some districts have started installing stop-arm cameras that photograph vehicles passing stopped buses.
-The data from those cameras is sobering.
-Districts that install them routinely catch dozens of violations per bus per day.

 What Families Should Know